zbatuhan/zbatuhan/README.md

 * I’m Zeki Batuhan Meral aka @zbatuhan

-* I’m interested in data science and artifical intelligence.
+* I’m interested in Python.

 * You can contact me at zekibatuhanmeral@gmail.com